bjohnso5/hue-hacking/README.md

 QUnit test suites for colors.js and hue.js.
 Each test is contained within an html page; simply open the page locally in a browser to run tests. __Note:__ Setup detailed above must be completed in the hue.js file to have tests run.

 ### Gruntfile.js & package.json ###
 NPM & Grunt configuration for easy build and minification.
 Requires [Node.js + NPM](http://nodejs.org/) and [Grunt](http://gruntjs.com/).
 Running `grunt` or `grunt default` will lint, test (via qunit), concat and minify colors.js and hue.js for distribution.
+Running `grunt test` will lint and test without building.

 &copy; 2013 Bryan Johnson; Licensed MIT.